GLOBAL MARKETS-Euro hit by Spain woes, Global stocks rise

 By Herbert Lash and Steven C. Johnson

-NEW YORK, May 29 (Reuters) - The euro neared a two-year low o n T uesday as investors fretted about Spain’s troubled banking system, but global stocks jumped on speculation Greece would stay in the euro zone and news that China would take new measures to stem an economic slowdown.
+NEW YORK, May 29 (Reuters) - The euro neared a two-year low o n T uesday as investors fretted about Spain’s troubled banking system, but global stocks jumped on talk of further steps by the European Central Bank to support the region’s banks and new measures by China to stem a slowdown.

 The euro fell further below $1.25 after Egan-Jones Ratings cut Spain’s credit score for the third time in less than a month, saying the need to support the country’s banks was putting new strains on Spanish public finances.